-As far as enforcement of a foreign decision is concerned, articles 3-1 and 3 of Law No. 91-650 of 9 July 1991 concerning the reform of civil procedures on enforcement, modified by Law No. 2008-561 of 17 June 2008 concerning the statute of limitations in civil law, stipulate a limitation period of 10 years starting with the declaration of enforceability of the foreign decision (the term 'enforcement' is employed here only with regards to enforcement in a technical sense; this does not comprise the recognition and declaration of enforceability (see below)).
+As far as enforcement of a foreign decision is concerned, articles L111-3 and L 111-4 of the French Code of Civil Procedures enforcement (previous articles 3-1 and 3 of Law No. 91-650 of 9 July 1991 concerning the reform of civil procedures on enforcement, modified by Law No. 2008-561 of 17 June 2008 concerning the statute of limitations in civil law and then abrogated on 1 June 2012 by the order No. 2011-1958) stipulate a limitation period of 10 years starting with the declaration of enforceability of the foreign decision (the term 'enforcement' is employed here only with regards to enforcement in a technical sense; this does not comprise the recognition and declaration of enforceability (see below)).
 However, no possibility of a remedy suspending the execution of the declaration of enforceability should still exist.